 Unfortunately, neither notion proves true 100% of the time.
 Plenty of institutions choose not to advertise APR primarily because they want potential customers to contact them and give them the chance to explain their products’ benefits.
 Such institutions might also allow customers to negotiate APR based on individual circumstances.

 In summary, do not immediately assume that an undisclosed APR means an expensive APR.
-And when you do find products with fully disclosed APRs, you should not think that you have undoubtedly found the cheapest options available.
+And when you find products with fully disclosed APRs, you should not think that you have undoubtedly found the cheapest options available.

 How Did The Truth In Lending Act Affect APR?